groupcache/groupcache-go/README.md

 ensure `Transport.SpawnServer()` is called successfully, else the `groupcache.Instance` will not be able to receive any remote calls from peers in the cluster.

+### transport.Sink
+Sink is a collection of functions and structs which marshall and unmarshall strings, []bytes, and protobuf structs for use in transporting data from one instance to another.

 ### peer.Picker
 Is a consistent hash ring which holds an instantiated client for each peer in the cluster.
 It is used by
 `groupcache.Instance` to choose which peer in the cluster owns a key in the selected "group" cache.